 - Develop a series of policy recommendations for the future.

-It will also conduct outreach to raise awareness about cross-cutting SAW/RTW issues among critical stakeholder groups, and disseminate actionable policy recommendations to inform policy decisions at the state and federal level.
-Through a collaborative effort with State Exchange Employment and Disability (SEED) initiative, working with the National Council of State Legislators (NCSL), the Council of State Governments (CSG), and the National Governors Association (NGA), as well as through collaboration with other federal agencies, ODEP has identified three policy areas for us to focus on this year:
+It also conducted outreach to raise awareness about cross-cutting SAW/RTW issues among critical stakeholder groups, and disseminate actionable policy recommendations to inform policy decisions at the state and federal level.
+Through a collaborative effort with State Exchange Employment and Disability (SEED) initiative, working with the National Council of State Legislators (NCSL), the Council of State Governments (CSG), and the National Governors Association (NGA), as well as through collaboration with other federal agencies, ODEP identified three policy areas for us to focus on:

 - Replicate/Adapt Center for Occupational Health and Education (COHE) Strategies – The Washington COHE model provides coordinated care by trained health service coordinators who work directly with medical providers, employers, and injured workers to coordinate care and return to work, targeting those who need the assistance (as opposed to early intervention strategies for all cases).
 Identify key elements of COHE leading to success and strategies to adapt these elements to other circumstances, such as non-occupational injuries/illnesses, states with privately run workers’ compensation systems, and varied funding mechanisms.